SimpleSoftwareIO/simple-sms/README.md

 #### Service Provider

 Once you have added the package to your composer file; you will need to register the service provider with Laravel.
-This is done by adding `'SMS' => 'SimpleSoftwareIO\SMS\SMSServiceProvider'` in your `app/config/app.php` configuration file within the `providers` array.
+This is done by adding `'SimpleSoftwareIO\SMS\SMSServiceProvider'` in your `app/config/app.php` configuration file within the `providers` array.

 #### Aliases

-Finally, register the `'SimpleSoftwareIO\SMS\Facades\SMS'` in your `app/config/app.php` configuration file within the `aliases` array.
+Finally, register the `'SMS' => 'SimpleSoftwareIO\SMS\Facades\SMS'` in your `app/config/app.php` configuration file within the `aliases` array.

 #### API Settings